 In a GCSE maths exam, once you have drawn a histogram, you will be expected to analyse it.
 Luckily, there are only a limited number of things they can ask you to do:

-- Find the total that are greater than, or less than, a specific amount.
+Find the total number that are greater than, or less than, a specific amount.

-Example: A histogram showing the how late trains were in a month is shown.
-Find the…
+Below is a histogram showing how late trains were in a month.

 All we have to do for this is to find the value of each rectangle in the histogram.